Skip to main content

 Function

-The ELEMENT_AT function is used to extract the element value from an array or map based on the specified index or key.
+The ELEMENT_AT function is used to extract the element value from an array, map, struct, or variant based on the specified index or key.

 Syntax